A Projects Abroad volunteer collects data on a Diving and Marine Conservation volunteering project.

 • Contribute to our important marine conservation work in Thailand while adding great experience to your CV.

-• Guided by conservationists you'll carry out underwater surveys, coral propagation and mangrove reforestation initiatives.
+• Guided by conservationists, you'll carry out underwater surveys, coral propagation and extra land-based initiatives.

-• You’ll live with other volunteers in comfortable bungalows based in Ao Nang.
-During your free time you can explore the stunning beaches, taste delicious Thai cuisine, or take trips to nearby islands.
+• You’ll live with other volunteers in a comfortable hotel on Koh Tao Island.
+During your free time, you can explore the stunning beaches, taste delicious Thai cuisine, or take trips to nearby islands.

 Start Dates: